cloud-gov/cg-site/_kbarticles/2022-05-05-creating-postgresql-databases-from-shared-rds.md

 ---
 layout: post
-title: "Creating PostgreSQL databases from a shared RDS instance using postgres-tinsmith"
+title: "Reducing iteration time by using a custom PostgreSQL broker"
 date: May 5, 2022
 excerpt: How to use postgres-tinsmith service broker to quickly create PostgreSQL databases from a shared RDS instance
 ---

-The cloud.gov team [recently deprecated the shared database instance plans]({{ site.baseurl }}{% link _posts/2022-04-25-deprecation-notice.md %}) of our platform.
+The cloud.gov team [recently deprecated shared database instance plans]({{ site.baseurl }}{% link _posts/2022-04-25-deprecation-notice.md %}).

-One of the major benefits of the shared database instance plans was the ability to very quickly create new databases, facilitating rapid application development.
 Unlike dedicated instance plans, which each provision a separate RDS database instance and take a while to create, shared instance plans re-used the same RDS database instance and created new databases within the same instance, which completed almost instantly.

-This article will cover how to replicate the behavior of the deprecated shared instance plans using an open-source service broker known as [`postgres-tinsmith`](https://github.com/markdboyd/cf-postgres-tinsmith).
+You can replicate the behavior of the deprecated shared instance plans using an open-source service broker known as [`postgres-tinsmith`](https://github.com/markdboyd/cf-postgres-tinsmith).

-Please note that while this approach has been tested manually, the `postgres-tinsmith` repo is not actively maintained by the cloud.gov team, so this documentation is provided as a **proof-of-concept only and does not offer any guarantees of production readiness**.
+Please note that while this approach has been tested manually, the `postgres-tinsmith` repo is not actively maintained by the cloud.gov team, so this documentation is provided as a **proof-of-concept only and does not offer any guarantees of production-readiness**.

 ## 1. Create a dedicated RDS service